 At Metropolitan Dental Care, we believe in keeping treatment as conservative as possible.
 That being said, there are times when surgical intervention is necessary to preserve the health of your teeth and gums.
-Here, your Denver dentist discusses gum surgery and explains when this type of treatment may be necessary.
+Here, your Denver dentists discuss gum surgery and explain when this type of treatment may be necessary.

 Gum Surgery for Recession

 Gingival recession is when the margin of gum tissue wears away or pulls back from the teeth.
 This exposes the tooth root, forming gaps between the teeth and gums, allowing more bacteria to build up.
 Increased bacteria puts you at a higher risk of periodontal disease, which leads to more gum recession.

 Since the roots do not have the protective enamel coating, exposed roots are more prone to sensitivity and decay.